PrathamP-dev/LexSight_AI/SUPABASE_SETUP.md

 # Supabase Database Setup Instructions

-Your LegalMind application is now configured to use Supabase for persistent data storage.
+Your LexSight application is now configured to use Supabase for persistent data storage.
 To complete the setup, you need to create the database tables in your Supabase project.

 ## Database Setup Steps